eser/stack/parsing/README.md

 ### Tokenizer (also known as Lexer)

-Tokenizer is a crucial component in compilers and interpreters.
+A tokenizer is a crucial component in compilers and interpreters.
 It reads the input of raw text and breaks it down into a series of tokens, which are sequences of characters with a known meaning.
 The lexer included in `cool/parsing` is designed to be both efficient and versatile, making it